 As a new parent, you’ll save more money than expected if you lower your grocery expenses.
 Plan out meals, or at least dinners, for the week ahead.
-Use an online service to deliver your groceries, so you’ll be less likely to purchase “impulse buys.”
-Join your local supermarket’s reward program for greater discounts and coupons, and buy your grains, rice, beans and oatmeal, and other goods in bulk.
+Use an online service to deliver your groceries, making you less likely to purchase “impulse buys.”
+Join your local supermarket’s reward program for greater discounts and coupons, and buy your grains, rice, beans, oatmeal, and other goods in bulk.

 2. Buy Used Instead of New

 Ask family and friends for hand-me-downs.
 Visit your local thrift shop, garage sales, and online marketplace for gently used products.
 You’ll find clothes, shoes, toys, and furniture in almost-new condition for a fraction of the cost—or even for free!